syamala-gowri/github-access-report/README.md

 * Implement **GraphQL queries** for large organizations to reduce number of API calls.
 * Add **unit tests** for service and controller.

----
----

-If you want, I can **also create a quick checklist of everything you need to verify** before submitting to make sure **you don’t miss anything**.
-This ensures your GitHub repository is 100% submission-ready.

-Do you want me to make that checklist?